sourcegraph/about/handbook/people-ops/index.md

 ## [Roles](roles.md)

-See [open roles and job descriptions](roles.md) on the People Ops team.
+See our [careers page](../../company/careers.md) for open roles on the People Ops team.

 ## [Code of conduct](../communication/code_of_conduct.md)